New US sanctions on North Korea ships, Chinese traders

 "More should be done in that regard," he added.

-China has pushed for a "dual track approach" which would see the United States freeze its military drills in South Korea while North Korea would halt its weapons programmes.
+China has pushed for a "dual track approach" which would see the United States freeze its military drills in South Korea while North Korea would halt its weapons programs.

 Washington has rejected that approach.